 - Avoid sitting or lying down for long periods of time in a position that puts too much pressure on your buttocks.

 Most people who have piriformis syndrome get better with treatment and lifestyle changes.
 Failure to treat this condition can lead to permanent nerve damage, so be sure to follow your doctor’s instructions.

 Self-care tips for piriformis syndrome include the following:

-Take a nonsteroidal anti-inflammatory drug (also called an NSAID), such as ibuprofen (two brand names: Advil, Motrin), aspirin or naproxen (one brand name: Aleve), to help relieve your pain.
-You can also take acetaminophen (brand name: Tylenol) for pain relief.
+- Take a nonsteroidal anti-inflammatory drug (also called an NSAID), such as ibuprofen (two brand names: Advil, Motrin), aspirin, or naproxen (one brand name: Aleve) to help relieve your pain.
+You can also take acetaminophen (one brand name: Tylenol) for pain relief.

 Copyright © American Academy of Family Physicians

 This information provides a general overview and may not apply to everyone.
 Talk to your family doctor to find out if this information applies to you and to get more information on this subject.